Dream Junkies

 “So, you think this agent is for real?”

-This was what everyone wanted to know.
-Her mother had asked the same question.
 Are you sure this is the real thing, Daphne?
 I mean, it’s a big deal to pack up your whole life and move away . . .

 “Pavia is definitely for real.”
 “Did you sign a contract?”
 “Sort of,” she told him.
 “Just for representation.
 Kristin has a role on the show, but I don’t.